tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This pattern is particularly useful for managing focus in forms, measuring element dimensions, or scrolling to specific elements.
+This pattern is useful for managing focus, measuring elements, or scrolling to specific elements.

-### useMemo and useCallback for performance optimization {.unnumbered .unlisted}
+### useMemo and useCallback for Performance Optimization

-These hooks help optimize performance by memoizing expensive calculations (`useMemo`) and preventing unnecessary function re-creation (`useCallback`).
-Use them when you have expensive computations or when you need referential stability for child component props.
+Use `useMemo` to memoize expensive calculations and `useCallback` to prevent unnecessary function re-creation.
+Use them when you have expensive computations or need referential stability for child props.

 ::: example